The Death of Superman

-"The Death of Superman" is a crossover story event featured in DC Comics' Superman-related publications.
+"The Death of Superman" is a crossover story event mostly featured in DC Comics' Superman-related publications.
 The crossover, which originated from editor Mike Carlin and writers Dan Jurgens, Roger Stern, Louise Simonson, Jerry Ordway, and Karl Kesel, began in December 1992 and lasted until October 1993.
 It was published in Superman, Action Comics, The Adventures of Superman, Superman: The Man of Steel, Justice League America, and Green Lantern.
 Since its initial publication, "The Death of Superman" has been reprinted in various formats and editions.

 Development began after a planned story, in which Clark Kent (Superman) and Lois Lane would be married, was postponed to coincide with a similar storyline in the television series Lois & Clark: The New Adventures of Superman.
 While pitching possible replacements, Ordway jokingly suggested that they should kill Superman.
 As Superman comic sales had declined in recent years, the writing teams felt the character had been taken for granted and decided to temporarily kill him to emphasize his importance.
 They wanted the crossover to surprise readers and show Superman is not invincible.

 "The Death of Superman" is divided into three story arcs: "Doomsday!", "Funeral for a Friend", and "Reign of the Supermen!".
 The first arc chronicles Superman's fight with the monster Doomsday and concludes with his death.
 The second depicts Superman's fellow superheroes and the rest of the DC Universe mourning his death, ending with his adoptive father Jonathan Kent having a heart attack.
-The third sees the emergence of four Superman imposters before the original is resurrected.
-A number of characters in "The Death of Superman", such as Doomsday, Superboy, the Cyborg Superman, Steel, and The Eradicator would recur in later DC publications.
+The third sees the emergence of four Superman impostors before the original is resurrected.
+A number of characters in "The Death of Superman", such as Doomsday, Superboy, Cyborg Superman, Steel, and Eradicator, would recur in later DC publications.

 When news broke that DC planned to kill Superman, a beloved cultural icon, "The Death of Superman" received unprecedented coverage from the mainstream media.
-Superman #75, which features Superman's death, sold over six million copies and became the top-selling comic of 1992.
+Superman #75, which features Superman's death, sold over six million copies and became the top-selling comic of 1992, while Adventures of Superman #500, which began his resurrection and introduced his possible successors, went on to become the best-selling comic of 1993.
 Retrospective reviewers are divided on the story, with some finding it ambitious and influential, while others dismiss it as a publicity stunt.

 The story has been adapted into various forms of media, including two novelizations in 1993 and a beat 'em up video game, The Death and Return of Superman, in 1994.
 A loose animated film adaptation, Superman: Doomsday, was released in 2007.
 A second animated adaptation was released as a two-part film, The Death of Superman and Reign of the Supermen, in 2018 and 2019, respectively.